Child looking at the ruins of an old hunting lodge with blue skies and views across moors

 Dob Park Lodge

-Well, Dob Park Lodge is a Grade II listed ruin of an old 16th Century hunting lodge, located just outside Otley in the Washburn Valley.
+On the way back, you’ll spot Dob Park Lodge, which is a Grade II listed ruin of an old 16th Century hunting lodge.

 Visible from the path, the ruins of Dob Park Lodge are pretty cool to see and the 19th Century British artist JM Turner featured Dob Park in one of his paintings.

-Alright, we’re not stupid, this little bit of history may not spark as much enthusiasm in the little ones as we’d hope, but you know… there’s plenty going on with this walk!
+Alright, we’re not stupid, this little bit of history may not spark as much enthusiasm in the little ones as we’d hope, but you know… there’s plenty more than that going on with this walk!

 The Walk details for Dob Park

 Terrain: Farm tracks, some rough under foot.
 Some woodland trails can be muddy underfoot.
 Approx. 170m of ascent. 🛑 A note as to the terrain.
-When last walked, the path had been diverted around the field of Low Park.
-The actual pathway was extremely overgrown and brambly.
-We were forced to take a diversion through the trees to the right of this path, which ran parallel to the actual path.
+When first walked, the pathway at Low Park was extremely overgrown and brambly and we were forced to take a diversion through the trees to the right of this path, which ran parallel to the actual path.
 It was only for around 50m and it joined the path again at the top end.
-This will no doubt change, once the pathway has had some maintenance, and the overgrowth cut back.
+Upon our most recent visit, the path had been cleared, but in places it was still a little overgrown.
+The detour is still present if you’d prefer, albeit a bit muddy!

 Public Transport: No direct public transport.